PTAB

 • Core Argument for this Ground:

-• Prior Art Mapping: Petitioner argued that Bouevitch discloses a base configurable optical add/drop multiplexer (COADM) using MEMS mirrors with only a single axis of rotation.
-The Patent Owner had admitted during reissue that its original claims were invalid over Bouevitch.
-Petitioner asserted that Carr cures this deficiency by disclosing a MEMS mirror device featuring two-dimensional, double-gimbaled mirrors that are explicitly used for optical signal processing.
-Carr further teaches power control (attenuation) by intentionally misaligning the mirrors.
-The combination of Bouevitch's COADM architecture with Carr's two-axis, power-controlling mirrors allegedly meets all limitations of the challenged claims, including those added during reissue.
+• Prior Art Mapping: Petitioner argued that Bouevitch discloses a configurable optical add-drop multiplexer (COADM) that uses an array of MEMS mirrors to switch spectral channels between ports.
+However, Bouevitch’s mirrors operate with only one axis of rotation.
+Carr was argued to cure this deficiency by disclosing a MEMS mirror device featuring a two-dimensional array of double-gimbaled mirrors that can be tilted about two perpendicular axes to any desired orientation.
+Critically, Carr also teaches using this two-axis control for power attenuation by intentionally misaligning the mirrors so only a portion of the reflected signal enters an output fiber.
+The combination of Bouevitch’s COADM architecture with Carr’s two-axis, power-controlling mirrors allegedly renders the key limitations of the independent claims obvious.

 • Prior Art Relied Upon: Bouevitch (Patent 6,498,872) and Sparks (Patent 6,625,340).